Montessori Movement Area for Newborns: How to Set up with these 3 Essentials

 How do I use Montessori mobiles?

 Montessori mobiles are intended to be used while your baby or babies are alert and awake.
 This is contrary to the culture’s view on mobiles which are traditionally placed above the crib.
-A Montessori movement area with mobiles is separate from a Montessori sleeping space.
+A Montessori movement area with mobiles is separate from a Montessori sleep space.
 Mobiles need to be able to move freely.
 They move beautifully with the natural airflow of the room.
 It is not necessary to spin them or turn them for your baby, my husband loved to do this for the twins.
 I would remind him that they are not capable of tracking objects at such a fast pace, they are only a few weeks old!
 Consider your baby’s ability to track moving objects, for quite a few weeks they will just be working on developing the ability to focus on one thing.

 Considerations when hanging Montessori mobiles

-Consider how will you hang your mobiles?
+Consider how will you hang your mobiles.
 You can use a mobile hanger like this, or hang them from the ceiling.

-Choose a room with natural light will help some of the mobiles to be more engaging as the light will reflect beautifully on the surface of the mobiles.
+Choosing a room with natural light will help some of the mobiles to be more engaging as the light will reflect beautifully on the surface of the mobiles.

 What is the purpose of the mirror?